-The Environmental Health Team supports our local economy and wants to see our food businesses thrive whilst providing good, safe food for our residents and visitors.
+The Environmental Health Service supports our local economy and wants to see our food businesses thrive whilst providing good, safe food for our residents and visitors.
 Producing food safely does not have to be difficult but it is as important as getting the ingredients right and should be at the heart of all of our food businesses.

 We are here to help businesses to keep food safe by giving advice and signposting to some very good information and practical tips.
 We comply with the requirements of the local Better Regulation Office and the Regulators Compliance code to ensure that we are consistent and proportionate when taking enforcement action.